buley/personal/src/content/legacy.md

 > *“What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others.” — Pericles (adapted)*

+> *"The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it." — Michelangelo*

 *A legacy is not what you leave behind, but what continues to build in your absence.
 True impact grows stronger, not weaker, with time.*

-I don't measure success by conventional standards—I measure it by **impact, mastery, and the systems I leave behind.** I am not interested in fleeting recognition, surface-level achievements, or being remembered for playing by the rules.
+I don't measure success by conventional standards—I measure it by **impact, mastery, and the systems I leave behind.**

+I am not interested in fleeting recognition, surface-level achievements, or being remembered for playing by the rules.

 My legacy is about **what I build, what I change, and how I reshape the spaces I move through.**

 ## 1. Reputation & Recognition